spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

 `Reader.ComponentUpdated` callbacks are invoked before specific property update callbacks.
 Callbacks can be deregistered using `Reader.ComponentUpdated -=` and `Reader.<component property name>Updated -=`.
 Callbacks are also automatically deregistered when a Reader or Writer is removed.
 Do not deregister callbacks during `OnDisable()` as that’s an invalid operation.

 **Known Issue Warning:**
-- At the moment, the `ISpatialComponentUpdate update` argument of `Reader.ComponentUpdated` will always indicate that all component properties of a component were updated even if only some peropeties truly changed.
+- At the moment, the `ISpatialComponentUpdate update` argument of `Reader.ComponentUpdated` may indicate that a component property was changed even if it was not truly changed.
 This is a bug and not intended behaviour and will be fixed in an upcoming update.
-- At the moment, `Reader.<component property name>Updated` is invoked whenever any property of a component was updated regardless of whether that property corresponds to the the callback or not.
-This means that `Reader.<component property name>Updated` may be called even if `<component property name>` did not change.
+- At the moment, `Reader.<component property name>Updated` is may be invoked even if `<component property name>` did not truly change.
 This is a bug and not intended behaviour and will be fixed in an upcoming update.

 **Example 1**